n-at/gifr/README.md

 Limitations:

-* Minor video or audio artifacts may occur
 * For local use only (no security implemented)
 * Transcoding depends on performance of the machine (some formats work better, some not)